rianlian7/pc_unit1_basics/docs/pc_u1_project11.md

-# Project 11: Musical Air Instruments
+# Project 11: Musical Distance Detector

-Objective: To program the microcontroller to read value from an ultrasonic sensor to detect distances and play different sound based on the distance.
+Objective: Program the microcontroller to use an ultrasonic sensor to detect distances and play different musical notes based on that distance.

 Before we begin, switch to **Upload Mode**

 ![](images/toggle_UploadMode.jpg)

-You may use the same circuit and code from the previous project.
+You can reuse the circuit and code from the previous project.

 1. Make sure to double-check your wiring before you begin.
     - VCC  ➡️  5V